-Rotate the bearings by hand to check for roughness or binding and inspect the bearing balls.
-If rotation is rough or the bearing balls are discolored, replace the bearings.
+Rotate the bearings by hand to check for roughness or binding and inspect the bearing balls and rollers.
+If rotation is rough or the balls or rollers are discolored, replace the bearings.

 Bearings must be kept free of all dirt and foreign material.
-Failure to do so will greatly shorten bearing life.
+Failure to do so will greatly shorten bearing lift.
 DO NOT spin dry bearings.
-This may scratch the balls or races and cause premature bearing failure.
+This may scratch the balls, rollers or races and cause premature bearing failure.

-The bearing tolerances provide a tight press fit onto the shaft and a snug slip fit into the bearing housing.
+The inboard bearing tolerances provide a tight press fit onto the shaft and a snug slip fit into the bearing housing.
+The outboard bearing tolerances provide a tight press fit into the bearing housing and a snug slip fit onto the shaft.
 Replace the shaft or bearing housing if the proper bearing fit is not achieved.